Echeverrias/IE/README.md

 11. The application starts in the url <a href="http://localhost:8000/">http://localhost:8000/</a><br>

 ### Running the project with Docker
+1. Download the base branch from the [IE project](https://github.com/Echeverrias/IE.git), you can download it as a zip or clone it with <b>git clone -b base https://github.com/Echeverrias/IE.git</b>
-Open the terminal and, in the root folder, execute <b>docker-compose up</b>, the application will start in the url <a href="http://localhost:8000/">http://localhost:8000/</a>.
+2. Open the terminal and, in the root folder, execute <b>docker-compose up</br>
+3. The application will start in the url <a href="http://localhost:8000/">http://localhost:8000/</a><br><br>

 The data will be stored in a MySQL database called 'ie' accesible at the 3307 port.
 There is an admin user created by default, its username is 'root' and its password is 'root'.

 ## Running the tests